 Under the Engagement Overview, filter the list of campaigns or journeys based on your Tags to see your high performing channels for that particular LOB.
 For example, if you are an OTA, you can view the list of campaigns with the Tag, Flights, and see which channel brought the maximum engagement and revenue (flight bookings) over the last one month.

-As seen in the visual above, maximum revenue was generated via the travel platform’s app as a result of Push and In-app campaigns for flights.
+As seen in the visual above, maximum revenue was generated via the travel platform’s app as a result of Push notifications and In-app campaigns for flights.

 However, even though more than 5x users were engaged via in-app, it only resulted in ~2.5x revenue, compared to Push.
 This is an alarming insight as it indicates a gap between your in-app marketing strategy and users’ expectations.
 This gap could be easily bridged by experimenting with various user segments, formats, delivery time, and so on.